 5.2 If you are undertaking Postgraduate study, Portsmouth University policy would need to be followed regarding course deferment.

-5.3 If you do not attend the pre-programme call or EQi feedback call (where applicable) and do not provide TPC with any notice of this, a fee of £150+VAT will be charged, per missed event.
+5.3 If you do not attend the scheduled group supervision calls or post programme (where applicable) and do not provide TPC with any notice of this, a fee of £50+VAT will be charged, per missed event.

 6.1 You should notify us if you are unhappy with any part of the programme within 30 days of the completion of the programme (to include submission of your portfolio where applicable).

 6.2 Our liability for losses you suffer as a result of us breaking the Contract is strictly limited to the purchase price of the programme.